andrebask/thesis/06 - intro.md

 ```

 #### Delimited Continuations
 Continuations captured by `call/cc` is the whole continuation that includes all the future computation.
 In some cases, we want to manipulate only a part of computation.
-This is possible with a kind of continuations called delimited or partial continuations [@Asai2011].
+This is possible with a kind of continuations called *delimited* or *composable* continuations [@Asai2011].

 A continuation is delimited when it produces an intermediate answer rather than the final outcome of the entire computation.
 In other words, a delimited continuation is a representation of the "rest of the computation" from the current computation up to a designated boundary.
 Unlike regular continuations, delimited continuations return a value, and thus may be reused and composed [@kiselyov2007delimited].

 Various operators for delimited continuations have been proposed in the research literature, such as `prompt` and `control`, `shift` and `reset`, `cupto`, `fcontrol`, and others [@RacketContinuations2015].
 In this introduction we will consider only the `shift` and `reset` operator.

 The `reset` operator sets the limit for the continuation while the `shift` operator captures or reifies the current continuation up to the innermost enclosing `reset`.
-The shift operator passes the captured continuation to its body, which can invoke, return or ignore it.
-Whatever result that shift produces is provided to the innermost reset, discarding the continuation in between the reset and shift.
-The continuation, if invoked, effectively reinstates the entire computation up to the reset.
+The `shift` operator passes the captured continuation to its body, which can invoke, return or ignore it.
+Whatever result that `shift` produces is provided to the innermost `reset`, discarding the continuation in between the `reset` and `shift`.
+The continuation, if invoked, effectively reinstates the entire computation up to the `reset`.
 When the computation is completed, the result is returned by the delimited continuation [@DelimitedWiki2015].
 For example, consider the following snippet in Scheme:

 ```
 	(* 2 (reset (+ 1 (shift k (k 5)))))
 ```

 The `reset` delimits the continuation that `shift` captures.
 When this code is executed, the use of `shift` will bind `k` to the continuation `(+ 1 [])` where `[]` represents the part of the computation that is to be filled with a value.
-This is exactly the code that surrounds the shift up to the reset.
-Since the body of shift immediately invokes the continuation, the previous expression is equivalent to the following:
+This is exactly the code that surrounds the `shift` up to the `reset`.
+Since the body of `shift` immediately invokes the continuation, the previous expression is equivalent to the following:

 ```
 	(* 2 (+ 1 5))
 ```

-Once the execution of the `shift`'s body is completed, the continuation is discarded, and execution restarts outside reset.
+Once the execution of the `shift`'s body is completed, the continuation is discarded, and execution restarts outside `reset`.
 For instance:

 ```
 	(reset (* 2 (shift k (k (k 4)))))
 ```

 invokes `(k 4)` first, which produces 8 as result, and then `(k 8)`, which returns 16.
-At this point, the shift expression has terminated, and the rest of the reset expression is discarded.
+At this point, the `shift` expression has terminated, and the rest of the `reset` expression is discarded.
 Therefore, the final result is 16.

 ### Kawa
-Kawa is a language framework written in Java that implements an extended version of the programming language Scheme.
+*Kawa* is a language framework written in Java that implements an extended version of the programming language Scheme.
 It provides a set of Java classes useful for implementing dynamic languages, such as those in the Lisp family.
-Kawa is also an implementation of almost all of R7RS Scheme (First-class continuations being the major missing feature), and which compiles Scheme to the bytecode instructions of the Java Virtual Machine.
+Kawa is also an implementation of almost all of R7RS Scheme (First-class continuations being the major missing feature), and which compiles Scheme to the bytecode instructions of the Java Virtual Machine [@Kawa2015].
+The author and project leader of Kawa is Per Bothner, who started its development in 1996.

 Kawa gives run-time performance a high priority.
 The language facilitates compiler analysis and optimisation,and most of the time the compiler knows which function is being called, so it can generate code to directly invoke a method.
 Kawa also tries to catch errors at compile time.